robcarver17/pysystemtrade/DONE_TO_DO.md

 * Stages now have _names and _description defined in __init__
 * log values now passed in when __init__ of stage; hence baseystem.__init__ is much cleaner
 * Caching:
-   * Cache is now accessed via a seperate object in system; so system.cache.* rather than system.* for cache methods
+   * Cache is now accessed via a separate object in system; so system.cache.* rather than system.* for cache methods
    * Caching now done through decorators: from systems.system_cache import input, dont_cache, diagnostic, output
    * Use protected=True and/or not_cached=True within decorators
 * Got rid of 'switching' stages for estimating forecast scalars, forecast weights, instrument weights.
    * Explicit import of a Fixed or Estimated version of a class won't work; use the generic version.
-   * Added seperate fields to .yaml file to switch between IDM and FDM estimation or fixed values
+   * Added separate fields to .yaml file to switch between IDM and FDM estimation or fixed values
 * Split ultra-massive accounts.py into multiple files and classes
 * Split unwieldy ForecastCombine into several classes
 * Added a bunch more unit tests as I went through the above refactoring exercise